An equivariant index theorem for hypoelliptic operators: Equivariant cohomology

 Also the de Rham differential is extended to $\H$ by $d(\alpha\otimes U_{g_1}\otimes\ldots\otimes U_{g_n}) = d\alpha\otimes U_{g_1}\otimes\ldots\otimes U_{g_n}$.
 Clearly the obvious multiplication map $\H\to\G$, $\alpha\otimes U_{g_1}\otimes\ldots\otimes U_{g_n} \mapsto \alpha\otimes U_{g_1 \ldots g_n}$ is a morphism of DG algebras, hence its kernel $\I = \Omega_p(EG\times M)\otimes J\C G$ is a two-sided DG ideal.
 We define a completion of $\H$ as

 The product and differential on $\H$ extend in an obvious way to $\Hh$.
 If $EG$ were a finite-dimensional manifold, the sum over the form degree $k$ would be finite and $\Hh=\varprojlim_n \Omega_p(EG\times M)\otimes T\C G/(J\C G)^n$ would coincide with the $\I$-adic completion of $\H$ as in \cite{Per2014}.
-This does not hold for our construction of $EG$ and (\ref{toto}) is a strictly smaller algebra.\\
+This however does not hold for the construction of $EG$ above, and (\ref{toto}) is really a smaller algebra.\\

-Now we view $\cinfc(M)\subset\Omega^0_p(EG\times M)$ as the subalgebra of scalar functions which are \emph{constant} in the direction $EG$.
-This identification is $G$-equivariant, hence extends to a morphism of algebras $\rho:\A\to\G$.
+We view $\cinfc(M)\subset\Omega^0_p(EG\times M)$ as the subalgebra of 0-forms which are constant in the direction $EG$.
+This identification is $G$-equivariant and extends to a morphism of algebras $\rho:\A\to\G$.
 The universal property of the tensor algebra thus yields an homomorphism $\rho_*: T\A \to \H$ explicitly given by

 on any $n$-tensor, $f_i\in\cinfc(M)$, $g_i\in G$.
 One easily checks that $\rho_*$ carries the ideal $(J\A)^n$ to $\Omega_p^0(EG\times M)\otimes(J\C G)^n$ for all $n$, hence extends to an homomorphism of completed algebras